 Real Estate Glossary

-There are 24 names in this directory beginning with the letter B.
+There are currently 24 names in this directory beginning with the letter B.

 A financial statement that shows assets, liabilities, and net worth as of a specific date.